mapledyne/skytap/README.rst

     source ~/.skytap

-to load the variables, or add that same command to your ~/.bash_profile or equivalent file.
+to load the variables, or add that same source command to your ~/.bash_profile or equivalent file to have it done automatically.

 Via the command line
 ~~~~~~~~~~~~~~~~~~~~